audunhalland/unimock/unimock/README.md

 Inputs are matched by a function that receives the inputs as a tuple, and returns whether it matched as a `bool`.
 A specific `MockFn` together with an input matcher is referred to as a _call pattern_ from now on.

 The `matching!` macro provides syntax sugar for argument matching.
-It has a syntax inspired by the [std::matches] macro.
+It has a syntax inspired by the [`std::matches`](https://doc.rust-lang.org/std/macro.matches.html) macro.

 Inputs being matched is a condition that needs to be fulfilled in order for the rest of the call pattern to be evaluated.

 ### Specifying outputs
 Specifying outputs can be done in several ways.
 The simplest one is `returns(something)`.
-Different ways of specifying outputs are found in build::Match.
+Different ways of specifying outputs are found in `build::Match`.

 ## Combining clauses
 `mock()` accepts as argument anything that can be converted to a clause iterator, so that you can specify more than one kind of behaviour!